randomcoww/homelab/README.md

 ### Start Kubernetes cluster VMs

 Etcd data is restored from S3 on fresh start of a cluster if there is an existing backup.
 A backup is made every 30 minutes.
-Local data is not kept and is discarded when the etcd container stops.
+Local data is discarded when the etcd container stops.

 ```bash
 cd templates/libvirt